OpenESignForms/framework8_14_3/README-DEV.md

 # Development Instructions

+*Updated by Yozons to reflect it's build of the 8.14.3 cloned repository on Eclipse 2022-06 (4.24.0)*

 To contribute, first refer to [Contributing Code](https://github.com/vaadin/framework/blob/master/CONTRIBUTING.md) for general instructions and requirements for contributing code to the Vaadin framework.